-- ARRA & Available Reference Rate Adjustment and Available Reference Rate Scalar ARRS are respectively the rate adjustment and scalar factor used - when applicable - to reflect any particular funding cost or rate differential applicable and associated to an ICR for an AA+/AAA (S&P) and/or AA1/AAA (Moodys) issuer.
-The ARRA and ARRS can change periodically in accordance with changes made to such rates in the CMCI. - "caldays" is the integer number of Calendar days from the previous CM-BCOM Business Day to the CM-BCOM Business Day on which the calculation is made
+Daily Reference Rate is a function of the rate available on the immediately Preceding CM-BCOM Business Day (ARR), the ARRA and ARRS.
+The form of the Compounding expression is a function of the Index Currency Reference (ICR) Defined below, and DRR are respectively the rate adjustment and scalar factor used - when applicable - to reflect any particular funding cost or rate differential applicable and associated to an ICR for an AA+/AAA (S&P) and/or AA1/AAA (Moodys) issuer.
+The ARRA and ARRS can change periodically in accordance with changes made to such rates in the CMCI.